sat10124-jpg/nyc-restaurant-analysis/README.md

 # NYC Restaurant Health Inspection Analysis

 # Project OVerview
-This Project analyzes the NYC OPen Data DOHMH Restaurant Inspection Results to uncover trends in health violations across the five boroughs with a  specific focus on  identifying pest-related compliance patterns
+This Project analyzes the NYC Open Data DOHMH Restaurant Inspection Results to uncover trends in health violations across the five boroughs with a  specific focus on  identifying pest-related compliance patterns

 # Key Insights
 * While Manhattan has the highest gross number of critical health violations due to restaurant density, **Queens exhibits a higher percentage of pest-related violations (34.54%)** compared to Manhattan (32.76%).